How are federal regulators revisiting their guidance on authentication for online banking?

 This past fall.
 What's driving this effort?

 After the guidance was issued and became effective, we did see a decline in account takeover fraud, which was among the types of fraud the guidance was intended to put a lid on.
 Unfortunately, lately we've seen an uptick in that type of fraud and we've become concerned that while the guidance required banks to do regular risk assessments and to upgrade, as required, the types of authentication they used, in many cases banks aren't doing that.
 They put into effect whatever authentication they put in at the beginning of 2007 and it hasn't been upgraded or improved since then even though the guidance requires it.
 We're thinking that we need to go back and update the guidance or talk to banks about this to reiterate that this isn't a static thing -- you don't put a certain authentication control into effect and forget about it for a couple of years.
+You have to regularly do a risk assessment and figure out whether what you put in place last year, for example, still meets the guidance.
+In general, how did banks respond to the initial guidance?

 The guidance wasn't prescriptive in that it didn't tell banks precisely what technology controls they were required to use.
 It took the opposite approach, which was to lay out certain technologies and controls that would no longer be considered sufficient, but give them latitude to try different things and put in a variety of controls, any of which might be sufficient.
 For retail Internet banking, what most banks did was some form of device authentication, where the consumer's PC becomes the second factor of two-factor authentication. … The consumer would put in their login ID and password, and the bank would verify that the computer the consumer was logging in from is in fact the one initially enrolled in the Internet banking system.
 What we've found in the last year is there are stronger ways to do device authentication and there are weaker ways to do device authentication.
 We know for certain that the fraudsters and hackers have become much smarter and more sophisticated and they have developed ways to defeat a lot of the controls that were put in place at the beginning of 2007.
 We're concerned that some banks haven't upgraded these controls to make them more resistant to what hackers and fraudsters are now doing.
 A lot of these attacks have been on small and midsize businesses, right?